The United States observes National Nurses’ Week every year in May; it is well deserved.

 After answering my questions, she looked straight at me and said, “Aletha, have you thought about going to medical school?”
 Until that time, I had not.
 But from that suggestion my path changed and grew into a medical career .

 Some of my best friends have been and are nurses.
-They are some of the few people who understand my crazy life.
-Since still the majority of nurses are women, we have that common bond; they understand juggling a career with marriage and motherhood.
+They understand my crazy life.
+Since the majority of nurses are women, we have that common bond; they understand juggling a career with marriage and motherhood.

 Unfortunately, nursing, like medical practice, has become heavy on documentation.
 I hear my nurse friends lament the amount of time they spend charting at a computer instead of caring at the bedside.